 Guest Blog by Sian Parsons, Senior Designer at John Cullen Lighting

 On both classic wooden stairs with runners and stone steps with iron balustrades, wall recessed stair lights can add a real wow factor.
 Set them higher for a wash of light, and lower in the strong for more of a skimming effect across the tread.
+The choice is yours for whatever effect suits your surroundings best.

 The underside of staircases are often dark forgotten spaces.
 Consider adding the same LED tape underneath for a glow to this usually dark space.